A Data-Driven Edge-Preserving D-bar Method for Electrical Impedance Tomography: Conclusions

 A novel edge-preserving D-bar method with a data-driven contrast enhancement was introduced and tested on simulated EIT measurement data.
 The algorithm works as advertised by both sharpening and enhancing the contrast of the reconstruction, even in the presence of additional noise added to the Dirichlet-to-Neumann boundary measurements.

 Key to the approach is the invention of the {\sc CGO} sinogram, a more reliable and geometrically transparent quantity than the DN map.
-While outside the scope of this paper, the authors are excited by the implications this work has for the partial data problem.
-As the traces of the {\sc CGO} solutions are preserved for small $|k|$ frequencies on the accessible portion of the boundary \cite{HS2013}, the {\sc CGO} sinogram provides an important breakthrough towards new uses of this nonlinear data.
+The {\sc CGO} sinogram provides an important breakthrough towards new uses of this nonlinear data, and based on our findings we are excited what further theoretical analysis on the stability of the CGO sinogram will reveal.

 Our results also have implications outside the realm of D-bar methods.
 The traditional regularization approach for EIT reconstructions is to find the minimizer of a functional of the form

 where the $X$ norm corresponds, for instance, to Tikhonov or Total Variation regularization, and $0<\alpha<\infty$ is a regularization parameter.
 Replacing the traditional data fidelity term in (\ref{tikhonov}) by an analogous term based on the CGO sinogram leads to the functional